adorsys/xs2a/README.md

 ### Getting Started

-* If you want to play with the framework in isolated environment, check out [XS2A-Sandbox](https://github.com/adorsys/xs2a-sandbox) Repository.
+* If you want to play with the framework in isolated environment, check out [Modelbank](https://git.adorsys.de/adorsys/xs2a/psd2-dynamic-sandbox) Repository.
-* To know how to write a connector to your banking system see our [xs2a-connector-examples](https://github.com/adorsys/xs2a-connector-examples) repository and [SPI Developer Guide](https://adorsys.github.io/xs2a/SPI%20Developer%20Guide/SPI_Developer_Guide.html)
+* To know how to write a connector to your banking system see our [XS2A Connector Examples](https://git.adorsys.de/adorsys/xs2a/xs2a-connector-examples) repository and [SPI Developer Guide](doc/SPI Developer Guide/SPI_Developer_Guide.adoc)
 * [These instructions](doc/GETTING_STARTED.adoc) will help you to get a copy of the project up and running on your local machine for development and testing purposes.

 ## Development and contributing